 One of the world’s most fascinating places, Argentina is South America’s second largest, a captivating country of fútbol (soccer), tango, beef, gauchos, Patagonian glaciers and the Andes.
 The country is so vast and varied that it’s impossible to see everything in 10 days.
 Our suggested itinerary ensures that you truly experience the rich indigenous culture and the natural wonders of this beautiful country; to see the most in the shortest time possible.
 Ready to go?

-1. Currency Exchange – When traveling to Argentina, bring cash, especially US dollars (50 and 100 dollar bills are recommended, as lower denominations often get a worse exchange rate).
+1. Currency exchange – When traveling to Argentina, bring cash, especially US dollars (50 and 100 dollar bills are recommended, as lower denominations often get a worse exchange rate).
 Argentina has two conversion rates for US dollars and you will really feel the big difference of both rates once you traveled the country.
-Here’s the conversion rate of US dollars to Argentinian pesos as of this writing:

 This difference is brought by the 2011 crisis when the government attempts to reduce inflation and increase confidence in pesos.
 Argentine residents were almost completely barred from purchasing dollars, but because the residents rely on dollars, a black market has emerged with a separate rate called “blue dollar”.